Avengers 4 is currently 3 hours, says director

 Frustrated fans, assemble!
 Avengers 4 director Joe Russo knows how to play his audience.
 Russo, minus brother and co-director Anthony, hosted a live question-and-answer period on the Instagram Stories page for his Los Angeles bar Duello on Thursday.

 The live Q&A was frustrating for some who came only for movie news, as Russo mostly talked about his new bar, discussing drinks with Duello Creative Director Iain McPherson.
 But some Avengers gossip slipped in.
-The biggest news came when Russo was asked how long Avengers 4 will be.
+And the biggest news came when Russo was asked how long Avengers 4 will be.

 "It's currently sitting right at three hours," Russo said.
 "So we'll see if that holds, but it's sitting right at three hours right now."